Child Play Therapy

 How long does Play Therapy take?

-Counseling sessions are usually once a week and the session lasts for 50 minutes.
+Counseling sessions take place usually once a week and the session lasts for 50 minutes.

 How can parents support their child throughout the process?